 Owner Occupied Hard Money Loans – Hard Money Loans for Primary Residence

-North Coast Financial is able to consider hard money loans against owner occupied properties.
-Hard money loans for primary residences are much more difficult to fund due to recent federal regulations (Dodd-Frank) that all lenders must comply with.
+North Coast Financial is able to provide owner occupied hard money loans in California.
+Hard money loans for primary residences are much more difficult to fund due to current federal regulations (Dodd-Frank) that all lenders must comply with.
 Owner occupied loans require the lender to verify the borrower’s income and ensure they are able to stay below a certain debt to income ratio.
 Conventional lenders and hard money lenders are forced to comply with these regulations.

 Borrowers are in need of hard money loans for their primary residence for various different reasons.
 Issues such as recent foreclosures, bankruptcies, short-sales, loan modifications or poor credit scores will prevent a bank from approving a borrower for a loan.
 Other lesser-known issues that cause a borrow to use a hard money loan for a primary residence include being self-employed or not having at least 2 years of employment history in the borrower’s current position.

 2nd Loans (hard money second trust deeds) on Owner Occupied Property